Nonparametrically consistent depth-based classifiers: Introduction

 Being based on depth, these classifiers are clearly of a nonparametric nature.
-An important requirement in nonparametric classification, however, is that consistency holds as broadly as possible and, in particular, does not require ``structural" distributional assumptions.
-In that respect, the depth-based classifiers available in the literature are not so satisfactory, since they are at best consistent under elliptical distributions only\footnote{The classifiers from \cite{Dutta:wt} are an exception that slightly extends consistency to (a subset of) the class of $L_p$-elliptical distributions.}.
-This restricted-to-ellipticity consistency implies that, as far as consistency is concerned, the Mahalanobis depth is perfectly sufficient and is by now means inferior to the ``more nonparametric" (\cite{Tukey:1975ts}) halfspace depth or (\cite{Liu:1990p224}) simplicial depth, despite the fact that it uninspiringly leads to LDA through the max-depth approach.
-Also, even this restricted consistency often requires estimating densities; see, e.g., \cite{Dutta:2012ig,Dutta:wt}.
+An important requirement in nonparametric classification, however, is that consistency holds as broadly as possible and, in particular, does not require ``structural'' distributional assumptions.
+In that respect, the depth-based classifiers available in the literature are not so satisfactory, since they are at best consistent under elliptical distributions only.\footnote{The classifiers from Dutta and Ghosh \cite{Dutta:wt} are an exception that slightly extends consistency to (a subset of) the class of $L_p$-elliptical distributions.} This restricted-to-ellipticity consistency implies that, as far as consistency is concerned, the Mahalanobis depth is perfectly sufficient and is by no means inferior to the ``more nonparametric'' (Tukey \cite{Tukey:1975ts}) halfspace depth or (Liu \cite{Liu:1990p224}) simplicial depth, despite the fact that it uninspiringly leads to LDA through the max-depth approach.
+Also, even this restricted consistency often requires estimating densities; see, for example, Dutta and Ghosh \cite{Dutta:2012ig,Dutta:wt}.
 This is somewhat undesirable since density and depth are quite antinomic in spirit (a deepest point may very well be a point where the density vanishes).
-Actually, if densities are to be estimated in the procedure anyway, then it would be more natural to go for density estimation all the way, that is, to plug density estimators in~(\ref{Bayesdens}).
+Actually, if densities are to be estimated in the procedure anyway, then it would be more natural to go for density estimation all the way, that is, to plug density estimators in (\ref{Bayesdens}).